G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 In cases where InfluxDB does not require authentication, mark `Authenticate with influx?` as `false` leave `InfluxDB Username` and `InfluxDB Password` alone.

 NOTE: Leave spaces and line breaks formatted EXACTLY how you see them in config.ini.
 If these elements are changed this script will not parse the configuration file correctly.

+## Python library installation

+You can use the requirements.txt to import the necessary Python libraries, or you can use Pip to install the libraries manually:

+pip install selenium
+pip install bs4
+pip install html5lib
+pip install time
+pip install requests
+pip install influxdb

 ## Chromedriver is required for this script to run correctly